It was my second day in Nagasaki.

-I asked the hostel staff for recommendations on any sites to visit and local specialities I can try.
-They suggested going to Glover Garden, nearby the Oura Church that Carywn and I had visited.
+I asked the hostel staff for recommendations for any sites to visit and local specialities I can try.
+They suggested going to Glover Garden, nearby the Oura Church that Carywn and I had visited beforehand.

-For local specialities, there is a noodle dish called champon that they recommended I should try, so that’s my lunch sorted if I can find a restaurant that serves it.
+For local specialities, there is a noodle dish called ‘champon’ the hostel staff recommended, so that was my plan for lunch if I could find it.

-Since it was nearing the end of my trip, I did not want to regret not visiting an onsen.
-I knew that around Tokyo isn’t as volcanically active as it is in Nagasaki, so my plan was also to search for one.
+Since it was nearing the end of my trip, I wanted to see if there were any onsens in the area I could go to.
+I knew that Tokyo isn’t as volcanically active as it is in Nagasaki, so my plan was also to search for one.

-I retraced my steps through China Town and walked up the famous Dutch Slope.
+I retraced my steps through China Town and walked up through the Dutch Slope.

-I had some difficulty getting to Glover Garden because of the hilly terrain and being unable to find the right path to there.
-Fortunately, I bumped into some Americans on the way that were going to the same place.
+I had some difficulty getting to Glover Garden because of the hilly terrain and being unable to find the right path to get there.
+Fortunately, I bumped into some Americans on that were on the way to the same place.

-We eventually found the Glover Garden elevator entrance and when we reached the top, we had stunning views of the city and its port.
+We eventually found the Glover Garden elevator entrance and had stunning views of the city overlooking the port.